-Petroleum & Gas Industrial Mechanics
+Petroleum & Natural Gas Industrial Mechanics

 Students who obtain the associate degree in Petroleum & Gas Industrial Mechanics will be qualified for positions focused mainly on the delivery and distribution of petroleum and natural gas.
 They may find themselves as compression station technicians, pipeline technicians, or midstream operations technicians.